Dev-Mw/Clone-Android/README.md

 ## License
-It is free and open source
+It is free and open source.